-Barrett Supreme Court hearing expected to focus on health care with the pandemic looming over the proceeding
+Barrett Supreme Court hearing expected to focus on health care, with the pandemic looming over the proceeding

 How Amy Coney Barrett played a role in Bush v.
 Gore — and helped the Republican Party defend mail ballots

-There is already a palpable concern among Republican senators that other issues are swiping attention away from Barrett’s likely confirmation and the 6-3 conservative majority on the Supreme Court that the GOP will help solidify.
+There is already a palpable concern among Republican senators that other issues are swiping attention away from Barrett’s likely confirmation and the 6-to-3 conservative majority on the Supreme Court that the GOP would help solidify.
 On a heated conference call Saturday with top administration officials who briefed GOP senators on a pending coronavirus stimulus offer from the White House, Lee protested that an agreement may not only interfere logistically with getting Barrett confirmed before the election, but take the focus away from what would be a major achievement for the Senate Republican majority and the White House, according to two people familiar with his remarks.

-On the flip side, a tension point that Republicans hope to exploit are any references from Democrats that directly reference, even tangentially, her faith.
+On the flip side, a tension point that Republicans hope to exploit are any comments from Democrats that directly reference, even tangentially, her faith.

-GOP senators such as Sasse and Josh Hawley (Mo.) are expected to lead the charge to defend Barrett if Republicans feel comments from Democrats veer remotely near her Catholicism and personal religious views.
+GOP senators such as Sasse and Josh Hawley (Mo.) are expected to lead the charge to defend Barrett if Republicans hear comments from Democrats veer remotely near her Catholicism and personal religious views.

 Democratic aides said their senators are united in their view that they will not press Barrett about her beliefs — hoping to avoid the mishap from her circuit court confirmation hearing in 2017, when Feinstein told Barrett that “the dogma lives loudly within you.”

 But Republicans say they view any reference to her personal opposition to abortion as an attack on her religious convictions.
-Barrett’s antiabortion stance is well-documented; in 2006, Barrett signed her name to an Indiana newspaper advertisement in the South Bend Tribune that denounced the “barbaric legacy” of Roe vs. Wade and called for it to be overturned.
+Barrett’s antiabortion stance is well documented; in 2006, Barrett signed her name to an Indiana newspaper advertisement in the South Bend Tribune that denounced the “barbaric legacy” of Roe vs. Wade and called for it to be overturned.
 She was a law professor at the University of Notre Dame at the time, where she was also a member of Faculty for Life.

 In supplemental paperwork released by the Judiciary Committee late Friday, Barrett also disclosed her signature on an advertisement by the faculty group in Notre Dame’s student newspaper that “reaffirm[ed] our full support for our University's commitment to the right to life.”

-“Any time they raise a question about Roe vs. Wade, her paper on recusals, federal judges on death penalty cases, that’s all going to be implicitly connected to her faith,” said one GOP official, speaking on the condition of anonymity to describe party strategy.
+“Any time they raise a question about Roe versus Wade, her paper on recusals, federal judges on death penalty cases, that’s all going to be implicitly connected to her faith,” said one GOP official, who spoke on the condition of anonymity to describe party strategy.
 “That’s going to come up and that’s going to exercise the Republicans.”

-Separate from arguments about Barrett, Democrats and Republicans have been battling ahead of the hearing on safety protocols about holding such high-profile proceedings amid a pandemic that had temporarily sickened or sidelined at least four of its GOP members on the committee.
-Adding to the tension is that several people who attended the White House event where Trump introduced Barrett have contracted coronavirus, leading some to call it a super spreader event.
+Separate from arguments about Barrett, Democrats and Republicans have been battling ahead of the hearing on safety protocols and about holding such high-profile proceedings amid a pandemic that had temporarily sickened or sidelined at least four GOP members of the committee.
+Adding to the tension is that several people who attended the White House event where Trump introduced Barrett have contracted the coronavirus, leading some to call it a superspreader event.

 Aides to Sen. Lindsey O. Graham (R-S.C.), the committee’s chairman, released a letter from the Architect of the Capitol, certifying that the hearing has been designed to meet public health protocols.
-Graham has also said any member of the committee who wants to participate remotely can do so.
+Graham also has said that any member of the committee who wants to participate remotely can do so.

-One of them will be Sen. Kamala D. Harris (D-Calif.), the party’s vice-presidential nominee whose spokesman said Sunday that she would appear virtually from her Senate office, accusing Republicans of refusing to take “commonsense steps to protect members, aides, Capitol complex workers and members of the media.”
+One of them will be Sen. Kamala D. Harris (Calif.), the Democratic vice-presidential nominee whose spokesman said Sunday that she will appear virtually from her Senate office, accusing Republicans of refusing to take “common-sense steps to protect members, aides, Capitol complex workers and members of the media.”

-Tillis, who was diagnosed with covid-19 and had attended a White House event for Barrett, said last week that he was improving but that he would likely join via video for at least the first day.
+Tillis, who was diagnosed with covid-19 and had attended the White House event for Barrett, said last week that he was improving but that he will probably join via video for at least the first day.

 Democrats called on Graham to require coronavirus testing for all senators in advance, but he declined.
 He said in an interview on Fox News on Sunday that he was tested last week and was negative for the virus.